On-Chain Oracle (Ethereum)

 Next you'll need to complete 3 sections from Chainlink's own tutorial:

-Add a Job to the Node.
+.
 Be sure to substitute the public key in the job with the key of the contract.

 To recap, what we've done so far is: